ds-modules/DATA88-SP22/final-project.md

-## Final Lab
+## Final Project

-The final lab is optional.
+The final Project is optional.
 You will not be penalized for *not* completing the assignment.
 Rather, you will have the opportunity to:

 1. Work on a real-world, relevant example - the best way to learn data science.
 2. The chance to present to members of the White House Environmental Justice Advisory Council.
-3. A quick and efficient way to get an **A**
+3. A quick and efficient way to get an **A+**

-The scope of the final lab is to examine the most recent environmental justice score, published by the White House in February 2022.
+The scope of the final project is to examine the most recent environmental justice score, published by the White House in February 2022.
 The score is exceedingly simple, effectively just a series of if-then statements with thresholds.
 For example:

 > IF at or above the 90th percentile for energy burden OR PM2.5 in the air AND is above the 65th percentile for low income AND at or below 20% for higher ed enrollment rate